tenable/accurics-action/README.md

 ## Description
 The Accurics GitHub action runs an Accurics scan against the IaC (Infrastructure-as-Code) files found within the applied repository.
 This action can be used to fail a pipeline build when violations or errors are found.
-The scan results can be viewed in the pipeline results or in the Accurics Console itself at https://app.accurics.com
+The scan results can be viewed in the pipeline results or in the Accurics Console itself at https://cloud.tenable.com/cns or https://app.accurics.com depending on url configured.
 See examples below.

 ## Setup